Loading...

 Portion Control

-Choose water or unsweetened beverages instead of sugary drinks to avoid additional glucose spikes.
+Choose water or unsweetened beverages over sugary drinks to prevent additional sugar intake.

 healthspan-mbl